pyOpenSci/python-package-guide/documentation/website-hosting-optimizing-your-docs.md

 ## How to host your Python package documentation

-We suggest that you setup a hosting for your Python package documentation.
+We suggest that you setup a hosting service for your Python package documentation.
 Two, free and most commonly used ways to quickly create a documentation website hosting environment are below.